apereo/cas/docs/cas-server-documentation/mfa/Configuring-Multifactor-Authentication-Triggers-OptInRequest.md

 is configurable, but its value must match the authentication provider id of an available MFA provider described above.

-{% include casproperties.html
+{% include casproperties.html properties="cas.authn.mfa.triggers.http" %}
-properties="cas.authn.mfa.request-parameter,cas.authn.mfa.request-header,cas.authn.mfa.session-attribute" %}

 An example request that triggers an authentication flow based on a request parameter would be: